API Integration for Authentic Sources

 }

-The issuer updates the Token Status List, and verifiers will see the credential as revoked.
+Verifiers checking the Token Status List will see the credential as revoked.

 For advanced integrations, the Issuer Service exposes a gRPC API for direct credential signing.